 Mount Misen Observatory offers stunning views of the Seto Inland Sea and Hiroshima city.
 There’re also Buddhist statues, shrines, and temples nearby.
 Be sure to visit the Daishoin Temple with its cave and statues at the foot of Mount Misen.

-Best places to stay in Hiroshima Downtown:
+Best places to stay in Hiroshima Downtown for first-timers:

 - luxury: Sheraton Grand Hiroshima Hotel